The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Simulations Using Data from a Latin American Department Store

 We compute the expected revenue from our proposed random threshold algorithm from Definition~\ref{defn:3/7alg}, named \textbf{Random-Threshold}; the (deterministic) revenue from first-come-first-serve policy, named \textbf{FCFS}; and the expected revenue from the algorithm suggested in \citet{han2015randomized}, named \textbf{HKM15}.
 The results are shown in Figure~\ref{fig:computational}, where we have divided all the numbers by its corresponding offline optimal integer packing.
 The offline optimal packing serves as an upper bound, so that the performance ratio is always between $0$ and $1$, with higher ratios indicating better performance.

-When inventory level is either very small or very large, first-come-first-serve achieves near-optimal performance.
+When inventory level is either very small or very large, FCFS achieves near-optimal performance.
 This is not surprising, because FCFS always tries to accept an order if possible: when inventory is large then FCFS could almost accept everything except for the ones that arrive late.
-In our specific example shown in \eqref{eqn:example}, the late items are fairly small -- and this is why FCFS is near-optimal.
-On the other hand, when inventory is small then anything that FCFS successfully fits into the knapsack is already very large, relative to the small capacity.
+On our specific arrival instance \eqref{eqn:example}, the late items are fairly small -- and this is why FCFS is near-optimal.
+When inventory is small then anything that FCFS successfully fits into the knapsack is already very large, relative to the small capacity.
 So FCFS has a near-optimal performance when inventory is very small.
-For scenarios where the starting inventory is of moderate size (i.e.\ for SKU's that were neither overstocked nor understocked initially), our proposed algorithm has a relatively smaller variance.
+In the moderate inventory regime, FCFS has a bad performance.
+This is because, when inventory is around $100$, accepting the first two (small) items will block the third (large) item.
+Whenever there is a large item that arrives after a small item, such as the arrival instance \eqref{eqn:example} highlighted by this paper, the performance of FCFS will be bad.
+In some sense, the arrival instance \eqref{eqn:example} is a bad instance for FCFS.
+As we will see in the next simulation, FCFS has a much better performance in the average case.
+Our proposed algorithm has a relatively smaller variance compared with FCFS, and seems to be reasonable uniformly.
+Finally, the algorithm in HKM15 seems to have a performance that is always just over $50\%$, even in the small inventory or large inventory regimes, due to its artificially saving inventory with $50\%$ probability.